 4. The Pressure of Being a Woman

-Where iZombie is about zombies gaining the personalities of the people they eat, SDC is all about Sheila performing a 180-turn and leaving behind the meek mild-mannered woman who does everything she can to satisfy the people around her and dim her intelligence and ambition for the men she works with – including her husband – to a confident woman who is assertive, opinionated, and doing what she needs to.
-Throughout seasons 1 and 2, Sheila has to actively bring out her old self in interactions with the business men around her just to get by.
+Where iZombie is about zombies gaining the personalities of the people they eat, Santa Clarita Diet is all about Sheila performing a 180-turn and leaving behind the meek mild-mannered woman who does everything she can to satisfy the people around her and dim her intelligence and ambition for the men she works with – including her husband – to a confident woman who is assertive, opinionated, and doing what she needs to.
+Throughout seasons 1 and 2, Sheila has to actively bring out her old self in interactions with the businessmen around her just to get by.

 When it comes to the comedy, Santa Clarita Diet uses a mixture of jokes, sight gags, slap-stick, and dark humor to elicit laughs from the audience.
 The reason there are so many avenues for a laugh is because each actor has a way of delivering them and their character’s personality fits it well.
 By using different comedic strategies for each character, the show is able to deliver humor without it feeling out of place.
 Whether it’s a missing toe, situational lack of awareness, or the simple act of eating a guy in your backyard in the suburbs, the show brings laughs for everyone’s funny bones.
 I found myself laughing nonstop in some episodes just to have it balanced through the flow of the story.
 The comedy is in that perfect campy range of Tucker and Dale Vs Evil (2010) and The Babysitter (2017) with the relationships between the characters keeping the comedy and one-liners believable.

 If you’re a horror fan, Santa Clarita Diet is for you.
 If you’re a person fed up with the zombie sub-genre and looking for a new take, it’s for you.
 This is a show that can pull you in regardless of you alignment to the undead.
 But be warned, it is gory, gross, and definitely meant to make you do a double-take.